V07 · Stream 01 · Channel 1

 SEC Chair Paul Atkins delivered the keynote address at the John L. Weinberg Center for Corporate Governance's 25th Anniversary Gala on October 9, 2025.
 The keynote's substantive contribution to the Rule 14a-8 doctrine was Atkins's explicit statement that a Delaware-counsel opinion concluding that a precatory proposal is not a proper subject under Delaware law would carry significant weight with SEC Staff in evaluating a Rule 14a-8(i)(1) no-action request.

-If a company has obtained an opinion from Delaware counsel that precatory proposals are not a proper subject for stockholder action under Delaware law, I have high confidence that the SEC staff will honor that position.— Paul S. Atkins, Chair, U.S. Securities and Exchange Commission, Keynote Address at the John L. Weinberg Center for Corporate Governance's 25th Anniversary Gala (Oct.
+If a company makes this argument and seeks the SEC staff’s views, and the company obtains an opinion of counsel that the proposal is not a “proper subject” for shareholder action under Delaware law, this argument should prevail, at least for that company.
+I have high confidence that the SEC staff will honor this position.— Paul S. Atkins, Chair, U.S. Securities and Exchange Commission, Keynote Address at the John L. Weinberg Center for Corporate Governance's 25th Anniversary Gala (Oct.
 9, 2025).

 The Atkins statement is doctrinally consequential in three respects.
 First, it converts the historically dormant (i)(1) ground into an active exclusion channel.
 Second, it specifies the procedural vehicle: an opinion from Delaware counsel.
 Third, it commits the Chair's office to Staff deference to that opinion, which has the practical effect of reducing Staff substantive review of (i)(1) requests to the question of whether the opinion exists and is facially adequate, rather than whether the underlying Delaware-law analysis is correct.

-The Weinberg Center is, importantly, the institutional home of the Pinder article.
-Pinder is affiliated with Delaware corporate-law practice (Morris Nichols Arsht & Tunnell) and presented related work at Weinberg Center events.
+The Weinberg Center is, importantly, the venue at which Atkins delivered the keynote referencing the article.
+Pinder is affiliated with Delaware corporate-law practice (Morris Nichols Arsht & Tunnell) and has presented related work at Weinberg Center events.
 The choice of venue for the Atkins keynote is consistent with the doctrinal-influence pathway from Pinder's law-review article to the SEC Chair's policy endorsement.

 The contested Delaware doctrine